Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Crystal Distance Functions

+Within a given space group, atomic positions are categorized by Wyckoff positions.
+A Wyckoff position serves as a label for a set of symmetrically equivalent points generated by the space group's operations.
+Consequently, placing an atom at a specific Wyckoff site implicitly determines the coordinates of all equivalent atoms.
+Taking wz-ZnO as an example, the unit cell contains two Zn and two O atoms.
+Both species independently occupy the Wyckoff position ``$b$'' (representative coordinate: $(\frac{1}{3}, \frac{2}{3}, z)$).
+Applying the symmetry operations of space group 186 generates the symmetry-equivalent position at $(\frac{2}{3}, \frac{1}{3}, z + \frac{1}{2})$.
+Thus, the structure is fully defined by specifying the Wyckoff position and the free parameter $z$ (approximately 0 for Zn and 0.38 for O) for a single representative atom.

 In summary, a crystal can be fully described by its space group, lattice parameters (the lengths and angles of the three lattice vectors), the occupied Wyckoff positions, and the chemical elements at those positions.
-For instance, wz-ZnO in Figure~\ref{fig:example}(a) can be represented as follows:
+For instance, wz-ZnO in Figure~\ref*{fig:example}(a) (main text) can be represented as follows:

-$d_\mathrm{wyckoff}$ checks whether two crystals share the same space group and the same multiset of occupied Wyckoff letters:
+$d_\mathrm{wyckoff}$ evaluates whether two crystals share the same space group and the same multiset of occupied Wyckoff letters:

-In the example of wz-ZnO, it only uses the information of its space group (186), and the multiset of Wyckoff letters, $\{\!\{b, b\}\!\}$.
-It discards the compositional information and only considers (a part of) structural information.
-For the examples in Table~\ref{tab:example}, both the first and third pairs have the same space group and Wyckoff letters, so their $d_\mathrm{wyckoff}$ distance is 0.
+In the case of wz-ZnO, the metric only uses the information of the space group (186), and the multiset of Wyckoff letters, $\{\!\{b, b\}\!\}$.
+It abstracts away compositional details and specific atomic coordinates.
+Regarding the examples in Table~\ref*{tab:example} (main text), both the first and third pairs have the same space group and Wyckoff letters, so their $d_\mathrm{wyckoff}$ distance is 0.
 Note that the exact coordinates of atoms are different for the third pair.

-\paragraph{$\bm{d_\mathrm{magpie}}$} allows for continuous measurement of compositional distance.
-It is defined as the $L_2$ distance between fixed-length vectors, called Magpie fingerprints \citep{ward2016general}, i.e.,
+\paragraph{\bm{$d_\mathrm{elm}$}} allows for continuous measurement of compositional distance.
+It treats composition as a histogram of elements and measures the optimal transport cost of moving one histogram to another \citepsi{si-hargreaves2020earth}.
+Formally, consider two structures $x_1$ and $x_2$ containing $K_1$ and $K_2$ distinct elements, respectively.
+Let $n_{1, i}$ denote the number of atoms for element $i$ in $x_1$, and $n_{2, j}$ denote the count for element $j$ in $x_2$.
+The total number of atoms is given by $n_1 \coloneqq \sum_{i=1}^{K_1} n_{1, i}$ and $n_2 \coloneqq \sum_{j=1}^{K_2} n_{2, j}$.
+Then, the original unnormalized Element Mover's Distance between these two crystals is defined as: